stonepros/stone/doc/dev/config.rst

 The Configuration File
 ======================

-Most configuration settings originate in the Ceph configuration file.
+Most configuration settings originate in the Stone configuration file.

 How do we find the configuration file?
 Well, in order, we check:
  - the default locations